kshaffer/courses/theory1.md

 Generally, students will be given multiple opportunities during each unit to demonstrate mastery of each concept, or a significant amount of time in which to work on (and seek feedback on) a major project.
 More details are provided in the unit guides, and below under *reassessment*.

+**Unit I and II assessments are due at the end of Unit II.
+Unit III assessments are due at the end of Unit III.**

-**To obtain a D in this course,** students must pass all of the following *fundamentals* assessments.
+**To obtain a D in this course,** students must pass all of the following *fundamentals* assessments *by the end of Unit II*.
 These will be given as timed quizzes (60 seconds, unless noted otherwise below), either in class or online.
 Once passed, a student does not need to take a quiz on that concept again.
 Read all as "I can . . ."

 - **meter** – recognize the meter of a short musical excerpt from the musical notation and time signature (simple/compound, duple/triple/quadruple).
 - **time signatures** – write the appropriate time signature given a specified meter.